 Two Running Violet V Forms (1983)

 Robert Irwin began his career as a painter in the late 1950s in California.
 In each series of canvases during the 1960s Irwin questioned the fundamental characteristics of his medium: the nature of the painted mark, the quality of light, and the limitations of the canvas itself as a bounded, rectilinear support.
 This process of inquiry led him to give up painting altogether by 1970.
 Irwin decided to respond to situations, rather than produce autonomous works of art in the isolation of his studio.
-This attitude led to several architectural installations in museums and other sites which provoked viewers into an awareness of their own processes of perception, as well as their expectations of art.
+These ideas led to several architectural installations in museums and other sites that provoked viewers into an awareness of their own processes of perception, as well as their expectations of art.

-Irwin was the recipient of a prestigious MacArthur Foundation award in 1984.
+Robert Irwin was the recipient of a prestigious MacArthur Foundation award in 1984.
 In 1992, he was commissioned to create the Central Gardens at The J. Paul Getty Center in Los Angeles.
 In 2000 Irwin redefined an old Nabisco factory into the Dia:Beacon Art Center in Beacon, NY.
 He lives in San Diego.

 The UCSD students have many legends about this sculpture.
 Some are even told as truth at freshman orientations or to gullible librarians willing to put them in print:

 - The winter before the sculpture was constructed was very stormy and windy.
 When the students came back after spring break to see the sculpture, they thought it was put up to keep the trees from falling down.